 Sure, you can plug a 50 amp RV on a 30 amp generator/service using a TT-30P to 14-50R dogbone adapter.
 However, plugging a 50 amp RV on a 30 amp service will limit its power use.

 This is because a 50 amp RV can use 3x more power compared to a 30 amp RV.
 Trying to draw more power from your 30 amp generator will result in the generator overloading and tripping breakers.

 Every RV has different power needs.
-Thus, there is no straightforward answer to the question “what size generator for 50 amp RV?”
+Thus, there is no straightforward answer to the question “what size generator for your 50 amp RV?”

 An underpowered generator will not meet your demand. whereas, an overpowered generator will be a waste.

-To determine how big of a generator for your RV, you need to calculate your total power need appliance by appliance.
+To determine how big of a generator is for your RV, you need to calculate your total power need appliance by appliance.